rcrowther/django-img/README.md

 ### Upload some images
-In Django admin, go to Image upload and try upload a few images.
+In Django admin, go to Image upload and upload a few images.

 I don't know about you, but if I have a new app I like to try with real data.
 If you have a collection of test images somewhere, try this management command,